-Trigger #1, I argue with a coworker, and lose the argument, I feel bad, but I tell myself that I am OK, maybe some self talk, but I’m OK!
+Trigger #1: I argue with a coworker, and lose the argument.
+I feel bad, but I tell myself that I am OK, maybe some self talk, but I’m OK!

-- When triggered pray:
+When triggered pray:

-Jesus what is the lie I am believing?
+- Jesus what is the lie I am believing?

 Identify the lie

-Jesus what is the truth?
+- Jesus what is the truth?

-Proclaim, out loud:
+Proclaim the truth out loud:

-I reject the lie (lie from above) and I proclaim the truth (the truth the Lord revealed).
+- I reject the lie (lie from above) and I proclaim the truth (the truth the Lord revealed).

 Thank you Lord for you love and healing.